Caleb-J773/DigiShell/README.md

 **Portable Friendly**
 Lightweight and responsive.
 Works great on Raspberry Pi, portable rigs, and field day operations where you don't want to deal with complicated interfaces.

+## Other Info About This Project
+This is also a personal research and learning project for fun to understand how Large Language Models (LLMs) work to develop projects like this.
+The majority of the code was written by Claude Code (Anthropic's AI coding assistant), and then I went through it, tested everything, fixed issues, and adjusted things to work properly.

+Before anyone says "oh you just prompted it once and got a working app"... no, that's not how this works at all.
+It took multiple iterations, planning it out step by step, a lot of testing, debugging weird issues, figuring out what worked and what didn't, and learning how to communicate what I wanted to an LLM.

 ## What it actually does

 **Web Interface**